vikasgupta69/vikasgupta69/README.md

 ## 💫Hi👋, I'm Vikas Kumar Gupta

-## I'm Data Analyst and MIS Analyst
+###  I'm Data Analyst and MIS Analyst

 # 💫 About Me:
-I’m Vikas Kumar Gupta, a Data Analyst with hands-on experience in data analysis, data cleaning, dashboard development, and reporting using Excel, SQL, Power BI, and Python.
+I’m Vikas Kumar Gupta, a Data Analyst with hands-on experience in data analysis, data cleaning, dashboard development, and reporting using Excel and Advance Excel, MS Ofice Worke, SQL, Power BI, and Python.
 I have worked on sales analysis, KPI tracking, and data visualization projects using real-world datasets.
+I am currently working as an MIS Executive in a company, handling reporting and data management tasks.

 ## 🌐 Socials: